nikchavez94/Module19ProgressiveWebApplication/README.md

 THEN I should have proper build scripts for a webpack application

 ## Technologies Used
-JavaScript
+-JavaScript
-NodeJS
+-NodeJS
-Babel
+-Babel
-Express
+-Express
-IndexedDB
+-IndexedDB
-Webpack+Workbox
+-Webpack+Workbox
-Mini-CSS-Extract Plugin
+-Mini-CSS-Extract Plugin
-Concurrently
+-Concurrently

 ## Installation and Use Instructions
 To run this project locally:

-Clone or branch this repository.
+1. Clone or branch this repository.
-Execute npm i to install all required dependencies.
+2. Execute npm i to install all required dependencies.
-Launch the application using npm run start.
+3. Launch the application using npm run start.

 ## Heroku Link
 https://hidden-chamber-28255-b0cb90766dfb.herokuapp.com/